wooorm/lowlight/readme.md

 // See `Usage` for the results.
 ```

-...When using browserify, minifying, and GZIP that results in just
+...When using browserify, minifying this results in just 17kb of code
-17kb of code (7kb with GZIP).
+(7kb with GZip).

 ## License